ginstrom/paladin-novel/manuscript/chapter-02.md

 Sim knelt further up the beach, his lips moving in what looked like prayers of gratitude.
 His shoulders shook, though whether from cold or relief, Gond couldn't tell.

+***

-Hours later, after Pell had produced a rusty file from somewhere in his rags and they'd worked their wrists raw removing the manacles, Gond stood and brushed sand from his clothes.
+Hours later, Pell produced a rusty file from somewhere in his rags.
+The metal scraped against iron with agonizing slowness, each stroke sending vibrations through already raw wrists.
+Gond's hands shook uncontrollably—not from effort, but from the bone-deep cold that had settled into his marrow.
+His lips had turned blue, and his breath came in short, visible puffs despite the mild coastal air.

+"Hold still," Pell muttered through chattering teeth, his own fingers fumbling with the file.
+Dark humor crept into his voice even as his hands trembled.
+"At this rate, we'll die of old age before these bloody things come off.
+Though I suppose that's better than drowning."

+Sim worked at his own manacles with methodical patience, but Gond could see the priest's shoulders hunched against more than just the cold.
+The weight of Jord's death pressed down on all of them—the big man's final, desperate reach, the sound of steel biting through bone and sinew.

+Gond's stomach cramped violently, and he doubled over, retching seawater and bile onto the sand.
+The taste of salt and copper filled his mouth, remnants of the ship's foul water mixed with his own blood from where he'd bitten his tongue during the swim.
+Each heave sent spasms through his already aching ribs.

+"Easy," Sim said quietly, moving closer despite his own chains.
+The priest's voice carried that same steady calm, but his movements were careful, deliberate—the actions of a man fighting his own demons.
+"The body needs time to expel what doesn't belong."

+When the retching finally stopped, Gond found Sim kneeling beside him with strips of torn cloth.
+The priest's gentle hands cleaned the raw, bleeding wounds where the manacles had chafed, then bound them with surprising skill.
+His touch was warm against Gond's ice-cold skin.

+"There," Sim murmured, tying off the makeshift bandages.
+"The healing will come in time."

+Pell finally worked his own chains free and immediately set to helping the others, his usual quick wit subdued.
+"Well," he said, forcing lightness into his voice, "at least we're not fish food.
+Though I'm starting to think the fish might have had the easier time of it."

+The joke fell flat in the grey morning air, but it served its purpose—a reminder that they were alive, that survival meant moving forward despite the weight of what they'd lost.

+***

+When the last manacle finally fell away, Gond stood and brushed sand from his clothes.
+His legs still shook, and the world tilted slightly with each movement, but he forced himself upright.
 Inland, smoke rose from a small chimney, promising warmth and perhaps answers.

 He looked at his unlikely companions—the sharp-eyed thief and the gentle priest—and felt something shift in his chest.
 Not quite trust, but maybe its distant cousin.
+They had bled together, suffered together, lost a friend together.
+That had to count for something.

 "Come on," he said, shouldering his makeshift pack.
 "Our path lies ahead."